jd28/rollnw/issues/smalls-debug-adapter.md

 connects this work to the collector architecture already documented for the runtime.

-Attaching to a live Arclight session is the case that makes this worth building, and it should be designed for from the start rather than retrofitted onto a launch-only adapter.
+Attaching to a live rollnw client session is the case that makes this worth building, and it should be designed for from the start rather than retrofitted onto a launch-only adapter.
 Launch-only is the simpler first milestone; the protocol boundary should not assume it.